Autodesk it | Welcome to the New Possible

 Construction is a notoriously inefficient industry that makes building slow and expensive.
 Which means it’s ripe for reinvention.

 Factory_OS teamed up with Autodesk to reimagine its off-site construction process.
-From Revit to BIM 360, it uses Autodesk technology to help with design, modelling, assembly and more – automating time-consuming workflows and connecting data and teams across the whole project lifecycle.
+From Revit to BIM 360, they use Autodesk technology to help with design, modeling, assembly, and more–automating time-consuming workflows and connecting data and teams across the whole project lifecycle.

 KING TORONTO